Cray-HPE/docs-csm/operations/index.md

 ## System Power On Procedures

-Procedures required to fully power on an HPE Cray EX system.
+Procedures required for a full power on of an HPE Cray EX system.

   * [System Power On Procedures](power_management/System_Power_On_Procedures.md)
   * [Power On and Start the Management Kubernetes Cluster](power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md)